phylowheeler/CLOAK/Substitution_Models/Pretrained_Q/README.md

 The uncleaned alignments for the mammalian, bacterial, archaeal, and pfam datasets can be found in the [Data](/Data) folder of this repository.
 The cleaned alignments were not retained.

-All filtered Q matrices should be used with the +F empirical frequencies option in IQTree, rather than the amino acid frequencies in the Q files.
+All filtered Q matrices should be used with the +F empirical frequencies option in IQTree.
+Do not use the amino acid frequencies in the Q files, they are placeholders.
 Hybrid models in the manuscript (such as QC.pfam using mammalian amino acid frequencies), were also created by using the +F option.

 All QC matrices are also available on IQTree